Mohammed Taslimuddin

-Mohammed Taslimuddin (4 January 1943 – 17 September 2017) was an Indian politician and a veteran RJD leader.
+Mohammed Taslimuddin (4 January 1943 – 17 September 2017) was an Indian politician and a veteran RJD leader, along with serving in various other parties as an MLA and MP.
 He hailed from the village of Sisauna in the Araria district of Bihar.
 He started his political career as a sarpanch and was elected to the Bihar Legislative Assembly for the first time in 1969, serving as an MLA eight times.
 In 1989, he was first elected to the Lok Sabha from the Purnia constituency.
 He was thrice elected as an MP from the Kishanganj constituency in 1996, 1998 and 2004.
 He served his final stint as an MP in the 16th Lok Sabha after being elected from the Araria constituency.

 He died on 17 September 2017 at the age of 74 after being treated for respiratory problems in Chennai.
-He was buried with state honours on 19 September 2017 at his birthplace in Sisauna jokihat.
+He was buried with state honours on 19 September 2017 at his birthplace in Sisauna, Jokihat.

 Political history

 Mohammed Taslimuddin was born in 1943, Sisauna village of district Araria, Bihar.
 In the year 1969, it was the first time he was elected to the Bihar Legislative Assembly as a Congress nominee.
 In the year 1989, he was elected as a Janata Dal candidate from district Purnea, Bihar also in the years of 1996, 1998, 2004 and 2014.
 In the year 1995, he won from the Jokihat seat as a Samajwadi Party candidate.
 In the year 1996, he fought Lok Sabha seat as a Janata Dal nominee from Kishanganj and he won.
 In the year 1996, in the government of HD Deve Gowda, he was a Union Minister of state for home affairs.
 He was Minister of Agriculture and Minister of State in the Ministry of Consumer Affairs, Food and Public Distribution during 2004 to 2009 in Manmohan Singh's government.